runtimeverification/evm-semantics/issues.md

 -   The description in Appendix H of the DELEGATECALL instruction describes the gas provided to the caller as equal to Mu_s[0].
     However, this is clearly not the correct behavior, since Mu_s[0] is a user-provided value, and the user could set it equal to 2 ^ 256 - 1, leading to the user having an infinite amount of gas.
 It's clear from the test suite that the intended behavior is to use Ccallgas but with the value for the value transfer equal to 0.
+It also mistakenly describes the exceptional condition of not enough balance in terms of I_v, but in fact no value transfer occurs so this condition should never occur.
 Issues with design of EVM
 -------------------------